The Spiritual Man

 proclaimed Christ crucified - (“For I determined not to know anything among

-you, except Jesus Christ, and him crucified”).
+you, except Jesus Christ, and him as crucified”).

 Paul

-defines the “wisdom and power of God.”
+defined the “wisdom and power of God.”
 It is the preaching of CHRIST

 displays of “signs and wonders.”
 He came to the Corinthians “in